 - 1. To implement the client side of the web application using javascript. - 2.
 To implement the server side of the web application using Servlets and WebSockets. - 3.
-To develop a web application using Spring. - 4.
-To implement a Persistence layer using Hibernate and Spring Data JPA. - 5.
-To develop a full stack single page application using React, Spring and Hibernate. - 1.
-Create an event registration application using javascript.
-It should implement different widgets for registration form and registered records view using tabs.
-It should perform the form validation.
+To develop a full stack single page application using React, Spring and Hibernate. - 4.
+Be exposed to tool kits for cloud environment - 5.
+To familiar with migration of Virtual Machines from one node to another and learn to run virtual machines of different configuration.